seriohub/vui-docs/docs/20-guide/10-Software-Architecture/05-overview.md

 For those managing a single cluster, or if you prefer to deploy an isolated installation even when multiple clusters are available, the single cluster option is ideal.

-However, if you oversee multiple clusters and wish to centralize management through a unified dashboard, the multicluster installation is the recommended choice.
+However, if you oversee multiple clusters and wish to centralize management through a unified dashboard, the multi-cluster installation is the recommended choice.